 Planning searches are usually recommended by conveyancing lawyers, as these will uncover any future plans for developments in the local area.
-Property solicitors will also provide you with advice on any other searches or checks they feel are appropriate for your individual circumstances.
+Our Property solicitors within Freemans will also provide you with advice on any other searches or checks they feel are appropriate for your individual circumstances.

 How do conveyancing fees work?